ChadTiffin/APICodeIgniterBoilerplatev2/README.md

 The `/delete` endpoint takes a POST request with the `id` of the record to be deleted as a form-data field.
 Whether the record is truly deleted or just marked as deleted depends on whether that model's `$soft_delete` property is `true` or `false`.

 No cascade deleting occurs.

-Serving Images Securely
-====

-In many cases it is necessary to serve images securely through a tokenized URL.
-This should be accomplished by adding a method to the `/application/controllers/Resources.php` Controller class.

 Working with Models
 ====